yoel-zeldes/yoel-zeldes.github.io/content/pages/about.md

 My name is Yoel Zeldes.
 I am a data scientist at [Fortscale](https://fortscale.com/).

-I completed my M.Sc. and B.Sc in computer science from the Hebrew University of Jerusalem.
+I completed my M.Sc. and B.Sc in computer science in the Hebrew University of Jerusalem.

-In my career I participated in projects related to cyber, computer vision, machine learning, web, mobile and distributed computing.
+I made my living participating in projects related to cyber, computer vision, machine learning, web, mobile and distributed computing.

 My main interests are:

-* Working magic out of data.
+* Working magic on data

-* Writing clean code.
+* Writing clean code

-* Coding pretty stuff.
+* Creating pretty stuff

-If you want to learn more, just follow the social buttons below.
+If you want to learn more, just click the social buttons below.